by Tracy Vides

 This old adage reminds you of the need to be self-aware and equally in tune with your surroundings.
 Assess your present position and the potential ramifications of your actions before you take any step.
-Always be measuring the effectiveness of any promotions or campaigns or that you embark on.
+Always be measuring the effectiveness of any promotions or campaigns that you embark on.

 Relevant Functional Area: Analytics, Marketing, Business Strategy

 3. Power comes from sharing knowledge, not hoarding it.